Isabelle Reinecke

 Senior Solicitor (Strategic Litigation)

 Before joining Grata Fund, Courtney worked as a civil lawyer and Human Rights Fellow at Legal Aid NSW.
-In these roles, she advised and represented clients across New South Wales in housing/tenancy, discrimination, police accountability, social security, consumer, rights in detention and Stolen Generations Reparations Scheme matters.
-She also managed outreach clinics and community legal education initiatives for clients facing homelessness in the Riverina-Murray region, Aboriginal communities in the Northern Rivers and First Nations women leaving custody across the state.
+In these roles, she advised and represented clients in housing/tenancy, discrimination, police accountability, social security, consumer, and Stolen Generations Reparations Scheme matters.
+Her work focused on supporting individuals and families at risk of homelessness, and First Nations women leaving custody across New South Wales.

 Ruby Mitchell